carolinearvidsson/lin513/README.md

 5. Complexity

 ### 1.1 Supplementary data
 The folder 'data' in this repository contains different versions of the data sets to be used for training and/or testing.
-It also contains files (ngram_models, ngram_train.py and domainspecific.pickle) needed for running this program.
+It also contains files (`ngram_models`, `ngram_train.py` and `domainspecific.pickle`) needed for running this program.
 For more information on these files, see sections about feature classes [Ngram](#ngram) and [Domain Specificity](#ds) or read the in-file documentation for these classes.

 ---